 You may apply for more than one course per semester, but you must submit a separate application for each course.

 Please add NETC-AdmissNotifications@fema.dhs.gov to your “safe senders” list to ensure you receive our emails.
 This email address is used only for sending notifications; do not reply to this email address.

 Your application must be received at least six weeks before the course start date to be considered.
 Vacancies within six weeks of the start date of the course are filled only from the established wait list, so it is beneficial for you to apply early in the application period.

-If you are interested in applying for a NFA course, you need to register for a FEMA Student Identification Number (SID).
-Applications for NFA courses that do not include a SID will not be processed.
+If you are interested in applying for an NFA course, you need to register for a FEMA Student Identification Number (SID).
+Applications for NFA courses that do not include an SID will not be processed.

-Every NFA course has a course code as part of the overall reference number.
+Every NFA course has a course code.
 As you scan the catalog, the course code can help you more easily identify the delivery method for your program of interest.
 You can quickly scan for programs that fit your preferred delivery option.
 Be sure to include the correct course code when you submit your application for an NFA course.